prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### Type Definitions: Built-in

-Prisma client's type definitions are auto-generated when generating the client.
+Prisma Client's type definitions are auto-generated when generating the client.
 The models defined in the Prisma schema (like `User` and `Post`) are automatically exported as types in a generated `index.d.ts` file, readily enabling full type safety when querying data.

 ### Record Creation: Type-safe